vkoves/vkoves.github.io/_drafts/telling-stories-with-documentation.md

 ## Traditional Documentation

-From what I've seen most good documentation basically takes the form of summary statements at the start of functions, giving a description of what the function does overall.
+From what I've seen, most good documentation basically takes the form of summary statements at the start of functions, giving a description of what the function does overall.
 Classic JSDoc comments are a commonplace example of this.
 Here's an example of that style of comment: